R2Northstar/ModdingDocs/docs/source/reference/northstar/httprequests.rst

     HTTP requests are multithreaded, as such they will run in the background until completion, whether successful or failed.
     Be mindful of how many requests you make at a time, as you may potentially get ratelimited or blacklisted by the remote host.
+    Use the callbacks to execute code when a request has completed.

 Data
 ^^^^